You’re building your email list, right?

 Factor #1: Time until pop-up is displayed

-One test found that the optimal time to show a pop-up was at 10 seconds after the page loaded:
+One test found that showing a pop-up around 10 seconds after load performed best for that site:

 Infographic of time until pop-up is displayed.

-But you must test this on your own site.
+But you must test timing on your own site.

-XeroShoes used exit-intent activated pop-ups and were able to increase their overall opt-in rate by 2.5%.
+XeroShoes used exit-intent pop-ups to increase overall opt-ins by 2.5%.

 Xeroshoes pop-up offer example.